-Aimee Fuller is a British slopestyle snowboarder who represented Great Britain at the 2014 Winter Olympics.
-She is a huge inspiration.
+Aimee Fuller is a British slopestyle snowboarder and an Olympian.
+She is our brand ambassador and a huge inspiration.

 Breakfast: My favourite breakfast is my homemade banana pancakes or waffles, topped with hot blueberries, plain nutrii and Wyldsson Almond Butter.
 If I am in a rush, it’s either a yoghurt on the go, topped with fruits, nuts and seeds.

 Morning ritual: When I am at home, I love to wake up and get my training done first thing, I’ll either run 3 or 4 miles along the coastal path back home, it’s beautiful and really kick starts my day.
 If not I am in the gym by 9 and kick starting my weights session, which usually takes an hour and a half!

 Day: A day on the mountain consists of an early start, a good breakfast, stretching and then head straight up the mountain, when I snowboard I don’t like stopping so I ride for around 4 hours with a good crew of people, the GB Team, or some of my Roxy Team mates, normally we have a late lunch, just something quick, baked sweet potato, tuna / chicken, veggies.
 Afternoon would either be spent chilling, walking around the town or in the gym, with a recovery session, spinning the legs out on the bike, stretching and core.
 When we are training in the US we head over to Woodward at Copper it’s an amazing facility with trampolines, and foam pits, it’s the perfect reduced risk training environment.
 After that a good feed with the rest of the team!